erickgalinkin/erickgalinkin.github.io/about.markdown

 Because of how much attention artificial intelligence has received and my background in security, I'm also pursuing research in **Security of AI**.
 This includes research on privacy attacks, poisoning attacks, and adversarial examples.
+My work on [garak](htttps://garak.ai) and [NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) primarily focuses on the use of adversarial examples (__i.e.__ prompt injection, jailbreaking) to exploit and mitigate issues in LLM-powered agents.

 I'm deeply invested in **AI ethics** -- I spent a year with the [Montreal AI Ethics Institute](montrealethics.ai) working on lowering the barrier to entry for algorithmic accountability, and I co-hosted the first ever algorithmic bias bug bounty with the DEF CON AI Village and Twitter.
 Further, I'm interested in **AI Policy and Regulation** both as a vehicle for advancing AI ethics principles.